 the easiest route up scenic Mt.
 Chocorua (Champney Falls Trail) includes a short spur loop trail that can take you past seasonal Champney Falls; if you hike in May, odds are the falls will be flowing well; bonus: try to find Pitcher Falls, which dumps into a pretty flume beside Champney Falls

 Crystal Cascade & Mt.
-Washington 8.4 mile
+Washington rating 8.4 mile

 loop

 hikers that are ascending Mt.
 Washington via the famous Tuckerman Ravine Trail will pass this towering falls; to make a loop, descend the Lions Head Trail; hiking Mt.
-Washington requires good weather and proper gear (do not attempt before July unless you have extensive snow & ice experience); overnight accomodations are available at the backcountry Hermit Lake shelters, but competition is very high
+Washington requires good weather and proper gear (do not attempt before July unless you have extensive snow & ice experience); overnight accommodations are available at the backcountry Hermit Lake shelters, but competition is very high

 semi-loop